Voronoi conjecture for five-dimensional parallelohedra: Definitions and key properties

-Particularly, all facets of $\mathcal T_P$ are contact faces with dual cells being combinatorially segments.
-Among dual 2- and dual 3-cells, those combinatorially equivalent to parallelograms and to octahdera and parallelopipeds respectively are dual cells of contact faces while others are not.
+Moreover, the central symmetry of dual cells is a signature property of contact faces.
+If $\mathcal D(F)$ is centrally symmetric, then $F$ is a contact face and centers of $F$ and $\mathcal D(F)$ coincide as it follows from the previous paragraph considering $z$ as the center of $\mathcal D(F)$.
+In particular, all facets of $\mathcal T_P$ are contact faces with dual cells being combinatorially segments.
+Among dual 2- and dual 3-cells, those combinatorially equivalent to parallelograms and to octahedra and parallelepipeds, respectively, are dual cells of contact faces while others are not.